haskell-distributed/distributed-process/tutorials/ch4.md

 ### Introduction

-The source code for this tutorial is based on the `BlockingQueue` module from distributed-process-platform and can be accessed [here][1].
+The source code for this tutorial is based on the `BlockingQueue` API from distributed-process-platform and can be accessed [here][1].
-Please note that this tutorial is based on the stable (master) branch of distributed-process-platform.
+Please note that this tutorial is based on the stable (master) branch of [distributed-process-platform][3].

 ### Managed Processes

-There are subtle bugs waiting in code that evaluated `send` and `receive` directly.
-Forgetting to monitor the destination whilst waiting for a reply and failing to match on the correct message types are the most common ones, but others exist (such as badly formed `Binary` instances for user defined data types).
+There may be subtle bugs hiding in code that evaluates `send` and `receive` directly.
+Forgetting to monitor the destination whilst waiting for a reply or failing to match on the correct message types are the most common and other, more esoteric problems exist, such as badly formed `Binary` instances for user defined data types which can crash the sender or worse, in the presence of [_unsafe operations_][4] and unevaluated thunks, unexpectedly crash the receiver.

-The /Managed Process/ API handles _all_ sending and receiving of messages, error handling and decoding problems on your behalf, leaving you to focus on writing code that describes _what the server process does_ when it receives messages, rather than how it receives them.
+The /Managed Process/ API handles sending to and receiving from the server process, in-process error handling and message decoding, leaving you to focus on writing code that describes _what the server process does_ when it receives messages, rather than how it receives them.
 The API also provides a set of pre-defined client interactions, all of which have well defined semantics and failure modes.
+There is support for sending messages to/from a process' mailbox, using typed channels for inputs and outputs, RPC calls (i.e., waiting for a reply from the server) and fire-and-forget client-server messages.

-A managed process server definition is defined using record syntax, with a list of `Dispatcher` types that describe how the server should handle particular kinds of client interaction, for specific types.
-The fields of the `ProcessDefinition` record also provide for error handling (in case of either server code crashing _or_ exit signals dispatched to the server process) and _cleanup_ code required to run on terminate/shutdown.
+Managed processess are defined using record syntax, providing lists of `Dispatcher` objects describing how the server handles particular kinds of client interaction for specific input types.
+The `ProcessDefinition` record also provides hooks for error handling (in case of either server code crashing _or_ exit signals dispatched to the server process from elsewhere) and _cleanup_ code to be run on termination/shutdown.

 {% highlight haskell %}
 myServer :: ProcessDefinition MyStateType myServer =
   ProcessDefinition {
-    apiHandlers = [
+      -- handle messages sent to us via the call/cast API functions apiHandlers = [
-        -- a list of Dispatcher, derived from calling -- handleInfo or handleRaw with a suitable function, e.g., handleCast myFunctionThatDoesNotReply
+        -- a list of Dispatchers, derived by calling on of the various -- handle<X> functions with a suitable thunk, e.g., handleCast myFunctionThatDoesNotReply
       , handleCall myFunctionThatDoesReply
       , handleRpcChan myFunctionThatRepliesViaTypedChannels
       ]

+      -- handle messages that can only be sent directly to our mailbox -- (i.e., without going through the call/casts APIs), such as -- `ProcessMonitorNotification`
     , infoHandlers = [
         -- a list of DeferredDispatcher, derived from calling -- handleInfo or handleRaw with a suitable function, e.g., handleInfo myFunctionThatHandlesOneSpecificNonCastNonCallMessageType
       , handleRaw  myFunctionThatHandlesRawMessages
       ]

+      -- what should we do about exit signals?
     , exitHandlers = [
         -- a list of ExitSignalDispatcher, derived from calling -- handleExit with a suitable function, e.g., handleExit myExitHandlingFunction
       ]

       -- what should I do just before stopping?
     , terminateHandler = myTerminateFunction

       -- what should I do about messages that cannot be handled?
     , unhandledMessagePolicy = Drop -- Terminate | (DeadLetter ProcessId)
     }

 {% endhighlight %}

-Client interactions with a managed process come in various flavours.
-It is still possible to send an arbitrary message to a managed process, just as you would a regular process.
-When defining a protocol between client and server processes however, it is useful to define a specific set of types that the server expects to receive from the client and possibly replies that the server may send back.
-The `cast` and `call` mechanisms in the /managed process/ API cater for this requirement specifically, allowing the developer tighter control over the domain of input messages from clients, whilst ensuring that client code handles errors (such as server failures) consistently and those input messages are routed to a suitable message handling function in the server process.
+When defining a protocol between client and server, we typically decide on a set of types the server will handle and possibly maps these to replies we may wish to send back.
+The `cast` and `call` mechanisms cater for this specifically, providing tight control over the domain of input messages from clients, whilst ensuring that client code handles errors consistently and input messages are routed to a suitable message handling function in the server process.

+In the following example, we'll take a look at this API in action.

 ---------

 ### A Basic Example

-Let's consider a simple _math server_ like the one in the main documentation page.
-We could allow clients to send us `(ProcessId, Double, Double)` and reply to the first tuple element with the sum of the second and third.
-But what happens if our process is killed while the client is waiting for the reply?
-(The client would deadlock).
-The client could always set up a monitor and wait for the reply _or_ a monitor signal, and could even write that code generically, but what if the code evaluating the client's utility function `expect`s the wrong type?
+Let's consider the simple _math server_ we encountered in the high level [documentation][5].
+We could allow clients to send us a tuple of `(ProcessId, Double, Double)`, replying to the first tuple element with the sum of the second and third.
+What happens if our server process is killed while the client is waiting for the reply though?
+The client would deadlock.
+Clients could always set up a monitor and wait for the reply _or_ a monitor signal, and could even write such code generically, but what if the code evaluating some such utility function then `expect`s the wrong type?
 We could use a typed channel to alleviate that ill, but that only helps with the client receiving messages, not the server.
 How can we ensure that the server receives the correct type(s) as well?
-Creating multiple typed channels (one for each kind of message we're expecting) and then distributing those to all our clients seems like a kludge.
+Creating multiple typed channels (one for each kind of message we're expecting) and then distributing those to all our clients is awkward at best (though we will see how to do something like this using the API in a later tutorial).

-The `call` and `cast` APIs help us to avoid precisely this conundrum by providing a uniform API for both the client _and_ the server to observe.
-Whilst there is nothing to stop clients from sending messages directly to a managed process, it is simple enough to prevent this as well (just by hiding its `ProcessId`, either behind a newtype or some other opaque structure).
-The author of the server is then able to force clients through API calls that can enforce the required types _and_ ensure that the correct client-server protocol is used.
-Here's a better example of that math server that does just so:
+The `call` and `cast` APIs help us to avoid this conundrum, providing a uniform API for both the client _and_ the server to observe.
+Here's a better example of that math server that does just that:

 ----